bbauska/W3Cx-4of5-thru-May-2024/README.md

 buttons: you do an iteration on the axes... the checkAxes function proposed in the course will just iterate on the axes array you get from the gamepad object.

 gamepad.axes[i] here will returns the status... the value of the current axis.

-So axes[0] means horizontal here, axes[1] means vertical for the left joystick, axes[2] will mean left/right for the second joystick

-and axes[3] for the up/down.
+axes[0] means horizontal here, axes[1] means vertical for the left joystick, axes[2] will mean left/right for the second joystick and axes[3] for the up/down.

 This is how we manage that.
 Look at the code, it's very simple.